RaghavSharma7255/RaghavSharma7255/README.md

 Welcome to my GitHub!
 I’m a **Computer Engineering graduate passionate about Android development**.
 I focus on building **mobile applications**, learning modern Android technologies, and creating apps that solve real-world problems.
 While I explore hardware and emerging tech, my primary focus is **Android development**.

 ## 👨‍💻 Android & Mobile Development Expertise
-- **Android Development**: Kotlin, Java, Android Studio, Jetpack Compose, MVVM architecture
+- **Android Development:** Proficient in Kotlin and Java, with hands-on experience in Android Studio, Jetpack Compose, and implementing MVVM architecture for scalable, maintainable apps.
-- **Backend & APIs**: Firebase (Auth, Firestore, Push notifications), REST APIs with Retrofit
+- **Backend & API Integration:** Integrated a variety of REST APIs, including weather, currency exchange, and other third-party services; proficient with Firebase (Auth, Firestore, Push Notifications) for backend and real-time functionality.
+- **Payment Solutions:** Implemented secure in-app payment processing using Stripe and other payment gateways.
-- **App Features**: Offline storage with Room DB, real-time updates, responsive UIs
+- **App Features & Functionality:** Designed apps with offline storage (Room DB), real-time updates, responsive and intuitive UI/UX, notifications, and location-based services.
-- **Portfolio & GitHub**: Publishing apps on the Play Store, showcasing clean code and complete projects
+- **Portfolio & GitHub:** Published apps on the Play Store, showcasing clean, production-ready code and practical implementations of APIs and payment systems.

 ## 🌱 Currently Learning
 - **Kotlin**: Modern Android development language